 Ditch your swanky coffeemaker.
 This no-tech, pour-over brewing method makes the best coffee.

+How to make coffee without a coffee maker.
 Using a Chemex carafe and kettle is just about the easiest way to make coffee.
 Which makes it all the more remarkable that this simple combo also brews the best cup!

 Here's How To Make Pour Over Coffee with a Chemex

 Put the kettle on.
 You’ll need one of these.
 Its narrow spout directs the boiling water precisely where you want it to go.
 That may sound fussy, but I've tried using wide-mouthed tea kettles...with disastrous results.
 Splatter and splash and such.

 Hand-grind the beans.
 I don't bother measuring my beans with a kitchen scale.
 Instead, I count 60 revolutions of the hand crank, then 60 more, then 60 more.
 Then I crank it 12 more turns just for luck, ending up with about a half cup of grounds.
 It's enough coffee for two large mugs.
 Results will vary depending on the size of your grounds and the type of roast, so experiment until you hit upon what you like.
 I like my coffee coal-mine dark, very rich, and strong enough to melt a stirring spoon.